cosmos/ibc/spec/ics-025-handler-interface/README.md

 }
 ```

-`chanOpenConfirm` finalizes the channel opening handshake, failing if the channel identifier is not found, the proof is invalid, or the calling module is not bound to the port.
+`chanOpenConfirm` finalises the channel opening handshake, failing if the channel identifier is not found, the proof is invalid, or the calling module is not bound to the port.

 The default IBC relayer module will allow external calls to `chanOpenConfirm`.